(03) 9369-4999

 If exercise is prescribed efficiently the body will physiologically adapt given the parameters defined by chronic disease.

-How it differs from Physiotherapy
+How does it differ from Physiotherapy?

 • People recovering from WorkCover or TAC injuries